tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Ins_Trading_Signals.md

   ![dataframe-options](Images/dataframe-options.png)

+* When working with dual moving averages, one of the key components is the duration or the short and long term windows.
+Data needs to be sampled using the Pandas `rolling` function for these particular time periods.
+Once data is sampled for both short term and long term windows, the average can be calculated (using close price).

+    ```python
+    signals_df['SMA50'] = signals_df['close'].rolling(window=50).mean()
+    signals_df['SMA100'] = signals_df['close'].rolling(window=100).mean()
+    ```

-* Generating a dual moving average crossover trading signal involves calculating a short rolling window moving average and a long rolling window moving average of closing prices, defining logic for an active/inactive trade signal 1 or -1 when the short MA crosses above/under the long MA, and calculating the points at which a entry or exit position should be made 1 or -1.
+* After the averages have been identified, logic has to be defined to return an active/inactive trade signal 1 or -1 when the short MA crosses above/under the long MA. and calculating the points at which a entry or exit position should be made 1 or -1.

   ![dual-ma-signal](Images/dual-ma-signal.png)